fengwangPhysics/resourceForSoftMatter/README.md

 * https://gist.github.com/nzjrs/990493 shows ways to interface python + C via ctypes or python module extensions.

 * https://github.com/fengwangPhysics/ctypes-example is an example module to interface python + C via ctypes or python module extensions.

+* [Theano](https://github.com/Theano/Theano) is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
+It can use GPUs and perform efficient symbolic differentiation.
+It has already been used in many python packages.